 The final exam will consist of a variety of essay questions testing your knowledge on several levels.
 Questions will be designed to tap into basic knowledge about the content area as well as your ability to analyze and synthesize various aspects of research and application of findings within the area.
 Questions will draw on the assigned readings, the class discussions, and the projects conducted for the class.
-I will post the final questions on-line at least two weeks before your responses are due.
+I will post the final questions on-line at least two weeks before your responses are due if you select a take-home option.
 Turn in your responses any time before the final deadline noted in the course schedule.
 I prefer that you submit them electronically so that I may provide more thorough feedback.
+If you choose an in-house, timed (comprehensive exam-like exam) version, we will determine a time for that exam that works for everyone taking that version.